miohtama/advanced-fungible/README.md

 - Documentation (https://docs.near.org/docs/development/calling-smart-contracts) and code examples (near-js-api) are not cross referenced, making it very hard to navigate and figure out up-to-date documentation.

-- Need an explorer for CI transcaions
+- Need an explorer for CI transactions

+- Promise parameter serialisation to JSON is painful - amounts

 # Further reading